-Long-term debts on balance sheet are those loans and other liabilities, which are not going to come due within a period of 1 year from the time when they are created.
-In general terms, all the non-current liabilities can be called long-term debts, especially for the purpose of finding financial ratios that are to be used for analyzing the financial health of a company.
+In simple terms, Long term debts on a balance sheet are those loans and other liabilities, which are not going to come due within 1 year from the time when they are created.
+In general terms, all the non-current liabilities can be called long-term debts, especially to find financial ratios that are to be used for analyzing the financial health of a company.

-- Long terms debts are reported on the balance sheet.
-They are issued as bonds by companies to finance their expansion over a number of years to follow.
+- They are issued as bonds by companies to finance their expansion over several years to follow.

-- Thus, they generally issue long-term debt on balance sheet (bonds) that mature over many years; 10-year bonds, 20-year bonds or 30-year bonds for example.
-This is a very common practice, especially in all the capital-intensive industries all around the globe.
+- Thus, they mature over many years; 10-year bonds, 20-year bonds, or 30-year bonds, for example.
+It is a very common practice, especially in all the capital-intensive industries all around the globe.
 Hence, bonds are the most common types of long-term debt.

 Long-Term Debt Example

 Below is a long-term debt example of Starbucks.
 We note that Starbucks debt increased in 2017 to $3,932.6 million as compared to $3185.3 million in 2016.

 source: Starbucks SEC Filings

 As we note from above, the company has issued various debt notes (2018 notes, 2021 notes, 2022 notes, 2023 notes, 2026 notes, and even 2045 notes)

 - Debt gives a company immediate access to the required amount of capital without having to pay it back to the lender in the near term.
 If the company does not want access to the full amount of debt immediately, it can structure the debt in a manner to receive it in parts over a period of time as and when required.